finite-element/finite-element-course/doc/source/L5_convergence.rst

    Let `h` be the maximum triangle diameter of a triangulation `T_h` of `\Omega`, with `V_h` the corresponding linear Lagrange finite element space.
-Construct a finite element approximation to Problem ii above.
+Construct a finite element approximation to Problem (2.) above.
 Briefly give the main arguments as to why the `L^2(\Omega)` norm of the error converges to zero quadratically in `h` as `h\to 0`, giving your assumptions.